 \section{Topological boundary states and the NH skin states}

-Next we turn to the coexistence of skin states and topological boundary states, and discuss how to distinguish them.
+Next we turn to the coexistence of skin states and topological boundary states, and discuss how to distinguish them, which we believe is important to understand.
 Previously, we saw that the NH skin effect is protected by spectral topology, specifically the point gap topology unique to NH systems.
 In contrast, topological boundary states arise from wavefunction topology.
-If a model features both NH skin states and topological boundary states, it is a priori not obvious, how to distinguish these different types of states.
-We illustrate a way to make this distinction with an example.
+If a model features both NH skin states and topological boundary states, it is a priori not obvious how to distinguish these different types of states.